jadianes/data-science-your-way/apps/winerama/README.md

 ]
 ```

 We need to provide two templates that will replace the default ones.
-We want ours to be more in line with our site style.
+We want ours to be more in line with our site's style.
 They are `templates/registration/registration_form.html' and 'templates/registration/registration_complete.html'.
 The first one looks like this.

 ```python
 {% extends 'base.html' %}